Richard Taunton Sixth Form College: Sixth form college

 In 1969, it was reorganised as a sixth form college for boys and renamed to Richard Taunton College.
 From 1978 girls were admitted.

 Hill College

 Meanwhile, in 1858, the Southampton College and High School for Girls was founded.
 In 1936 it moved to a site on Hill Lane.
 In 1967, it was reorganised as a sixth form college for girls and renamed to Southampton College for Girls.
-Boys were admitted from 1979, along with a name change to Hill College, reflecting the location of the college.
+Boys were admitted from September 1978, along with a name change to Hill College, reflecting the location of the college.

 Merger

 In 1989 the two colleges merged using the name Taunton's College although the Hill Lane site was refurbished and moved into in 1993.

 Redevelopment proposal 2007

 A 2007 redevelopment proposal for Taunton's College, on Hill Lane in Southampton, which proposed replacement of nearly all the buildings on the site including the main building completed in 1937 as the Southampton Grammar School for Girls was formally cancelled by June 2009.

-Funds hoped for the redevelopment of many sixth form and Further Education colleges throughout England were revealed earlier in 2009 to be insufficient for a mooted major national programme of rebuilds.
-Taunton's proposal was one of many which in the outturn could not be funded.
+Funds hoped for the redevelopment of many sixth form and Further Education colleges throughout England were revealed earlier in 2009 to be insufficient for a mooted major national programme of rebuilds, Building Schools for the Future.
+Taunton's proposal was one of many which could not be funded.